Analytics-at-Sauder/Analytics-at-Sauder.github.io/p10_customer_segmentation.md

-The summary table shows that very low negative values under the quantity values.
-Further analysis show that the minimum and maximum values have the same absolute values.
-This could be as a result of a mistake in data entry.
-There are two ways data input error is usually corrected; entering a value with the opposite sign to nullify the previous mistake or entering the difference between actual actual transaction and previous entry.
+The summary table illustrates that very large negative values under Quantity.
+Further analysis shows that the minimum and maximum values have the same absolute values (74,215).
+This could simply be a product of a mistake in data entry.
+There are two ways data input errors are usually corrected:
+- entering a value with the opposite sign to cancel out the previous mistake (so the minimum value will no longer be -74,215, but instead be +74,215, which is the maximum value), or
+- entering the difference between the actual transaction and the previous entry.

-The first instance corrected by:
+The first instance is corrected by:
-1. Confirming that both transactions are for one customer and drop the rows if true.
+1. confirming that both transactions are for the same customer (if so, drop the duplicated row), and
-2. Repeating the previous step until the the minimum and maximum quantity values do not have the same absolute values.
+2. repeating the previous step until the the minimum and maximum Quantity values do not have the same absolute values.

 ```python